github/training-kit/git-guides/git-overview.md

 ### Open a pull request

 Pushing a branch, or new commits, to a remote repository is enough if a pull request already exists, but if it's the first time you're pushing that branch, you should open a new pull request.
-A pull request is a comparison of two branches - typically `master`, or the branch that the feature branch was created from, and the feature branch.
+A pull request is a comparison of two branches - typically `main`, or the branch that the feature branch was created from, and the feature branch.
 This way, like branches, pull requests are scoped around a specific function or addition of work, rather than the person making the changes or amount of time the changes will take.

 Pull requests are the powerhouse of GitHub.
 Integrated tests can automatically run on pull requests, giving you immediate feedback on your code.
 Peers can give detailed code reviews, letting you know if there are changes to make, or if it's ready to go.